 Diversity lies at the very core of nature.
 This holds true for human beings and their artefacts as well.
 As Antonio reminds us in Shakespeare's 'Twelfth Night': "in nature there's no blemish but the mind; none can be called deformed but the unkind."
-Exclusion and Stigma are the results of a societal organisation in which one group imposes its particular views as the norm.
+Discrimination is the result of a societal organisation in which one group imposes its particular views as the norm.
 Access barriers are created by a society that does not recognise the value of diversity.
-Acknowledging that discrimination is in our mind is a crucial step towards (re)building a society where diversity is the norm, not a deviation; a strength, and not a weakness.
+Acknowledging that discrimination is in our 'mind' is a crucial step towards (re)building a society where diversity is the norm, not a deviation; a strength, and not a weakness.